Updated by Dr. Catalin Barboianu

 3. Blackjack (42.43%)

-In roulette, even-money bets such as red/black, odd/even, and high/low offer the highest probability of winning, ranging from 47.36% to 48.64% depending on the version.
+In roulette, even-money bets such as red/black, odd/even, and high/low offer the highest probability of winning.
+It ranges from 47.36% to 48.64%, depending on the version.
 This makes roulette one of the best casino games in terms of raw winning odds on an individual bet.

-But unlike other games, both real life and online roulette also offers the ability to significantly increase the odds by placing multiple bets to cover more numbers.
+But unlike other games, both real-life and online roulette can also significantly increase the odds by placing multiple bets to cover more numbers.
 For example, combining a colour bet with several straight-up bets on the opposite colour.
 As more numbers are covered, the probability of winning increases.

 The only way to enhance the winning odds for a static bet in roulette is through these combined bets.
 However, they should not be made randomly or chaotically.
-Placing what’s known as a ‘contradictory bet’ (a bet resulting in no profit whatever the outcome of a spin, such as betting the same stake on both red and black) is useless and can also lead to self-inflicted losses.
+Placing a ‘contradictory bet’ - like putting the same stake on both red and black - won’t result in profit no matter what happens.
+It's pretty useless and can even lead to self-inflicted losses.

 There are various categories of non-contradictory combined bets you can try, including:

 These are known as ‘large-coverage bets’.
-By optimally combining inside and outside bets, the winning probability of a combined bet can exceed 90% – significantly higher than individual bets.
+By optimally combining inside and outside bets, the winning probability of a combined bet can exceed 90%.
+This is significantly higher than that of individual bets.

 However, achieving very high winning probabilities through combined roulette bets comes with trade-offs.
 The profit margins on such bets are extremely thin, often less than 5%.
 Not only that, the maximum possible losses increase as more of the table is covered.